lazavgeridis/mddgan/README.md

-In short, this thesis proposes an unsupervised method to discover a wide range of interpretable vector directions by analyzing the space of the generator's parameters, otherwise known as the GAN latent space.
-The extracted directions can then be exploited in order to produce impressive visual edits, on par with the current sota methods.
-Furthermore, the proposed method does not only reveal the explanatory factors learnt by the generator, but it can also arrange them along the dimensions of the produced multilinear basis, according to the ... they ... .
+In short, this thesis proposes an unsupervised method to discover a wide range of interpretable vector directions by analyzing the space of the generator's parameters, otherwise known as the _GAN latent space_.
+The extracted directions can then be exploited in order to produce impressive visual edits, on par with the current SOTA methods.
+Furthermore, the proposed method does not only reveal the explanatory factors learnt by the generator, but it also attempts to arrange them along the dimensions of the produced multilinear basis, according to the semantic content they encode.

 # Sample Results